rgrannell1/kea/README.md

 **DISCLAIMER: Arrow is in heavy development and is highly liable to change.**

-Arrow is a toolset of more than one hundred functions from languages like Haskell, JavaScript, and functions designed just for R. These include familiar functions like Map, Select, Reduce and Compose, as well as many functions for working with na values, reshaping collections,
+Arrow is an opinionated toolset of more than one hundred functions from languages like Haskell, JavaScript, and functions designed just for R. These include familiar functions like Map, Select, Reduce and Compose, as well as many functions for working with na values, reshaping collections,